-Have you ever wanted to buy gold coins for investing?
+Have you ever considered gold as an investment?
 Or maybe just as a hobby?

 In the days of instant online stock trading and financial accounts, sometimes money seems almost make-believe.
 Many of us no longer see our money as a tangible object.

 That’s why there’s something very satisfying and solid about investing in and wanting to buy gold coins.
 There’s nothing like going to a coin shop, coming out with a small-but-heavy paper bag, and then taking it home and feeling the weight of each coin.

 But is it crazy to invest in gold coins in 2022?
 Let’s look at some advantages and disadvantages of buying gold coins as an investment:

 Advantages to buying gold coins